cogent3/cogent3/doc/examples/align_codons_to_protein.rst

     >rat
     CTGAACAAGCAGCCACTTTCAAACAAGAAA

 In order to ensure the alignment algorithm preserves the coding frame, we align the translation of the sequences.
-We need to translate them first, but note that because the seqs are unaligned they we have to set ``aligned = False``, or we'll get an error.
+We need to translate them first, but note that because the seqs are unaligned they we have to set ``aligned=False``, or we'll get an error.

 .. doctest::